-In March 2020, Atlantic Canada Opportunities Agency approved funding of up to \$50,000 towards the completion of two engineering studies to further advance the Company's CREE District in South East Labrador, Canada.
-The first study has been completed and has provided an updated cost of capital and operating costs for a full processing facility operating at 2,000 tonnes per day.
-The second engineering study is nearing completion and will determine both capital and operating costs and design of a 1/200 scale demonstration plant to be built and operated on-site in St. Lewis, Labrador treating 10 tonnes per day of rare earth containing material.
+In March 2020, Atlantic Canada Opportunities Agency approved funding of up to \$50,000 towards the completion of two engineering studies to further advance the Company's CREE District in south-east Labrador, Canada.
+Both studies have been completed and will be used in future engineering and economic evaluations.